CartoDB/carto-vl/docs/guides/02-using-sources.md

 </div>

 #### When to use a Dataset?
-You have a CARTO account, with several custom datasets, and you want to easily visualize one of them in a map, with all its rows.
+You have a CARTO account, with several custom datasets, and you want to visualize one of them in a map, with all its rows.

 ### GeoJSON
 A `GeoJSON` can be used in CARTO VL with [carto.source.GeoJSON](/developers/carto-vl/reference/#cartosourcegeojson).
 GeoJSON is an standard format to encode geographic data using JavaScript.
-It is indeed a common JSON, extended with spatial features, and you can easily create some *.geojson* contents online at [geojson.io](http://geojson.io/).
+It is indeed a common JSON, extended with spatial features, and you can create some *.geojson* contents online at [geojson.io](http://geojson.io/).

 With the next steps, you'll create a new layer with this format, in this case visualizing the main *CARTO offices*.